Andre-Joe/Andre-Joe.github.io/index.md

 ## Certifications

-For a complete list of my certifications, please visit my
+For a complete list of my Coursera certifications, please visit my
 [Coursera profile](https://www.coursera.org/user/b2be56243c7bbe7e10eecb1fac05bd18).

 You can also view my